 It looks like performance will be along the lines of what's possible on the Gear VR.
 That means not anywhere near as immersive as the Rift or Vive, but a massive leap ahead of Cardboard.
 And treated as an affordable add-on to your smartphone, the headset looks to be well worth the ₹6,499 outlay.
 Not mention you get a flat ₹300 off on payment.
 Also, the first 30 customers will receive a Google Chromecast free, and the first 50 customers will receive a Google Play Store Credit worth ₹500.

 A special VR mode has been built into Android Nougat that allows for notifications to come through properly in your 360-degree experience, so you're not completely sealed off from the world.

 And thanks to Nougat's support of the Vulkan graphics API, we should get even better game visuals as developers that don't need to tax the phone too hard.
 In other words, the games should run very well without making the phones super-hot to the touch or fogging up your lenses.

-If you're not a fan of the Daydream View's 'slate' colour, you'll also be pleased to know that it will be coming in 'snow' and 'crimson' varieties later in the year for the same price of £69 (around ₹6,000).
-So if you know someone who's pre-ordered a Pixel and has a penchant for crimson jumpers, that's Christmas sorted.
+If you're not a fan of the Daydream View's 'slate' colour, then it's a bit of a letdown because we don't know when the 'snow' and 'crimson' varieties will come but hopefully, they should cost the same price of ₹6,499.
+So if you know someone who's has a Pixel and has a penchant for crimson jumpers, that's Christmas sorted.